 STUN is useful because it allows the programmatic creation of NAT Mappings.
-Before STUN, we were able to create NAT Mappings, but we had no idea what the IP/Port of it was!
-STUN not only gives you the ability to create a mapping, but you also get the details so you can share it with others so they can send traffic to you via the mapping you created.
+Before STUN, we were able to create a NAT mapping, but we had no idea what the IP and port of it was!
+STUN not only gives you the ability to create a mapping, but also gives you the details so that you can share them with others, so they can send traffic back to you via the mapping you just created.

 Let’s start with a basic description of STUN.
 Later, we will expand on TURN and ICE usage.
 For now, we are just going to describe the Request/Response flow to create a mapping.
 Then we will talk about how to get the details of it to share with others.
 This is the process that happens when you have a